Bookkeeping membership (AATQB)

 Next steps in AAT membership

-Have you completed your AAT Professional Diploma in Accounting or gained a qualification with another professional body or university?
+Have you completed your AAT Level 4 Diploma in Professional Accounting or gained a qualification with another professional body or university?
 If so, you might be eligible for AAT full membership (MAAT).